k0d3K/Inception/README.md

 ### Containers used in this project

 - **Nginx**:
 	This is the web server.
 It handles all the requests from your browser, shows static files like images, and sends PHP requests to the WordPress container.
 It also makes sure your website uses HTTPS (secure connection).

 - **MariaDB**:
 	This is the database.
 It stores all the data for your WordPress site, like posts, user accounts, and settings.

 - **WordPress (with PHP-FPM)**:
 	This runs the WordPress software that creates your website.
 It uses PHP to generate pages and talks to the MariaDB database to get the data it needs.

 - **Redis (optional bonus)**:
 	This is a fast memory storage used to keep temporary data.
 It helps make your website faster by reducing how often WordPress needs to ask the database for information.

 - **FTP server (optional bonus)**:
 	Lets you download, upload and manage files on your WordPress site using the FTP protocol.

 - **Adminer (optional bonus)**:
 	A simple web tool to manage your database.
 It lets you look at and change your MariaDB data through your browser.

+- **Netdata (optional bonus)**:
+	Netdata is a real-time performance monitoring tool.
+It helps you visualize and troubleshoot what's happening in your containers, system, and applications.

 All these containers work together inside Docker, each doing their own job but talking to each other so your website runs smoothly.